fbpx

 A bunch of white male writers have bemoaned what they consider to be the death of travel literature.
 Often citing ‘Eat, Pray, Love’ as the nail in the coffin of the genre, they decry the indulgence of the idea that even conventional travel can somehow “heal the soul” and turn what they call a “suburban ninny” into a philosopher.

-Of course we roll our eyes at those misogynists, who are referring to the popular I-found-myself-overseas narratives written by women – but they’re right about travel writing being fucked.
+Of course, we roll our eyes at those misogynists, who are referring to the popular I-found-myself-overseas narratives written by white women – but let’s not kid ourselves: lots of travel writing has been deeply harmful.

-Though the practice has been around for centuries (which makes sense when you think about the global population’s experiences with itinerancy, mobility and displacement), much of the travel writing we come across today is overwhelmingly white and still deeply intertwined with colonialism, western imperialism and neo-colonialism.
+Though the practice has been around for centuries (which makes sense when you think about the global population’s experiences with itinerancy, mobility and displacement), much of the most celebrated travel writing was authored by privileged writers from the Global North.

 We’ve also seen it in the stuff we’ve written and published in the past (Astray has been online since 2013 – more about that below).